-Highly Effective Trauma-Informed & Traditional Intervention Trainings both in the United States and Canada.
+Intervention training is highly Effective Trauma-Informed & Traditional Intervention Trainings both in the United States and Canada.
 Addictions is a global crisis and it has never been more important to have highly effective and ethical approaches for interventions from certified and credentialed interventionists.
 Patricia M. Pike (LAADC, CAADC II, ICADC/CACCF & CIP.), and a board member of Association Intervention Specialist, a prominent internationally certified, and highly successful, interventionist offering a unique approach to training for interventionists or those in the treatment, recovery, health care, or associated fields.
-Ms. Pike is trained both in the surprise interventions model ( Johnson Model of Interventions) and the invitation intervention model ( Family Systemic Model Invitation Interventions ) attending ARISE Training focused on invitational intervention approach , BreakFree Intervention Skills Trainingfocused on the invitation intervention model, Gateway Interventions Training and the Storti Intervention Training focused on Motivational Interviewing Solution for Active Disease and other Disorders.
+Ms. Pike is trained both in the surprise interventions model ( Johnson Model of Interventions) and the invitation intervention model ( Family Systemic Model Invitation Interventions ) attending ARISE Training focused on invitational intervention approach, BreakFree Intervention Skills Training focused on the invitation intervention model, Gateway Interventions Training and the Storti Intervention Training focused on Motivational Interviewing Solution for Active Disease and other Disorders.

-Patricia has an extraordinary success rate of 92% for helping those in need getting into treatment and recovery, as well as helping and facilitating the healing process for the identified addict’s families, friends, associates, and employers, and resolving the myriad complications and difficulties associated with addiction.
-For the first time, Patricia is offering a unique, condensed, and intensive training program across Canada to share her successful and highly effective approach to interventions.
+Patricia has an extraordinary success rate of 92% for helping those in need getting into treatment and recovery, as well as helping and facilitating the healing process for the identified patient, families, friends, associates, and employers resolving the complications and difficulties associated with untreated addiction.

 - Certified Intervention Professional/Pennsylvania Certification Board